configcat/docs/website/docs/advanced/proxy/overview.md

 #### Global Offline Mode

 It is possible to turn on offline mode globally for a whole Proxy instance.
 When it's turned on, each underlying SDK switches to work from the configured [cache](#cache).
-When an SDK has its offline option set, that will override the global offline option.

 <table className="proxy-arg-table">
 <thead><tr><th>Option</th><th>Default</th><th>Description</th></tr></thead>